bostelma/gazebo_sim/README.md

 4. The resulting image is now stored at the previously created directory.
 Have a look at the used python file to generate custom images yourself.

+### Swarm

+1. Make sure that everything is available by performing step 7 and 10 of the ubuntu install instructions before starting, as well as the additional python path for gz-python.

+2. Create the data directory for the example script:
+    ```
+    mkdir -p ~/data/swarm
+    ```

+3. Start and run the gazebo simulation first in headless mode:
+    ```
+    gz sim ~/gazebo_sim/worlds/example_swarm.sdf -r -s
+    ```

+4. Execute the example python file in another shell.
+    ```
+    cd ~/gazebo_sim/python
+    python3 example_swarm.py
+    ```

+5. The resulting images are now stored at the previously created directory.
+Have a look at the used python file to understand how it is done.
+The benefit of this method is, that multiple images of the same world can be generated without restarting the whole simulation.
+As the tree generation takes up most of the startup time, this is a significant time decrease.

 ## Plugins